Skip to main content

 Python is smart and lazy (in a good way).
 This optimizes performance:

-• In an AND statement: If the first condition is False, Python doesn't look at the second, because it knows the final result will be False anyway.
+• In an and: If the first condition is False, Python doesn't look at the second, because it knows the final result will be False anyway.

-• In an OR statement: If the first condition is True, Python ignores the second, because it already knows the result will be True.
+• In an or: If the first condition is True, Python ignores the second, because it already knows the result will be True.

 Python